Low cost gold mine

 Exploration upside could be sizeable

-Scotgold is now using new ionic leach techniques to conduct its exploration, as previous work had tended to indicate the huge potential of its ground without the company being able to pin down specific targets.
-According to Richard Gray, ionic leaching is a much more sensitive tool and more effective in the Cononish area than standard soil sampling.
+Scotgold has been using new ionic leach techniques to conduct its exploration, as previous work had tended to indicate the huge potential of its ground without the company being able to pin down specific targets.
+According to Richard Gray, ionic leaching is a much more sensitive tool and more effective in the Cononish area than standard soil sampling. although that is being done as well.

 The discovery of a project comparable in size to Cononish is a reasonable expectation, although the upside could be something much larger.
 The proof will come with drilling, and that will probably have to wait until production is well established.